🏆 Top 1% Breed Reference — Updated 2026

 tallest Standard poodle

-Poodle Size Chart: All Varieties at a Glance
+Poodle Size Comparison Chart: All Poodle Sizes at a Glance

-The table below reflects the official AKC breed standards alongside typical real-world measurements from Poodle Club of America breeders.
-Note: the Moyen variety is included for completeness — it is recognized by the FCI and most European kennel clubs but not by the AKC.
+Here’s the full poodle size comparison chart, reflecting the official AKC breed standards alongside real-world measurements gathered from Poodle Club of America breeders.
+One honest note before you scan it: the Moyen row is included for completeness — it’s recognized by the FCI and most European kennel clubs, but the AKC doesn’t acknowledge it as a separate class in the US.

 VarietyShoulder HeightAdult WeightFully Grown ByAvg.
 LifespanAKC Status